The SIP Forum Presents:

 For more information about this policy, please feel free to contact Marc Robins, SIP Forum Managing Director, at firstname.lastname@example.org.

-For more information about SIPNOC 2016 content, you can access the SIPNOC 2015 Document repository, which offers presentations given at the last event.
+For more information about SIPNOC 2017 content, you can access the SIPNOC Document repository, which offers presentations given at all previous events.

 If you can’t find what you need, please send your inquiry to the conference email address at email@example.com or contact the Managing Director (see above).